bharrison44/ConfigExplorer/README.md

 ## Notes

-* Config only updates on requests after the cache has expired, but seems to update AFTER the triggering request complete, meaning it's not until the next request that the configuration is updated
+* config only updates on requests after the cache has expired, but seems to update AFTER the triggering request complete, meaning it's not until the next request that the configuration is updated
 * `IOptionsMonitor<T>` never updates - it seems that the app config updating mechanism differs from the standard config reloading system
 * config loaded from azure doesn't need to have stubs in `appsettings.json`
+* the iteration tracking config value can be accessed in the app, but must have the appropriate prefix if `Select` and `TrimKeyPrefix` are used in `AddAzureAppConfiguration`